 Summary

-Listen to the full episode above for detailed insights on navigating these budget pressures.
+Listen to the full episode above for detailed insights on navigating these challenges and preparing your B2B marketing strategy for 2026.